John Cazale: Final film role: The Deer Hunter (1978)

-Despite the terminal diagnosis, Cazale continued work with his romantic partner, Meryl Streep, along with Robert DeNiro, Christopher Walken, and John Savage, in The Deer Hunter.
+Despite the terminal diagnosis, Cazale continued work with his romantic partner, Meryl Streep, along with Robert De Niro, Christopher Walken, and John Savage in The Deer Hunter.
 According to author Andy Dougan, director Michael Cimino "rearranged the shooting schedule with Cazale and Streep's consent, so that he could film all his scenes first".
-He completed his scenes but died before the film was released.
-Cazale was considered all but uninsurable due to his illness, jeopardizing his participation in the film, but according to Streep the costs were paid by DeNiro, who wanted Cazale to be in it.
+He completed his scenes, but died before the film was released.
+Cazale was considered all but uninsurable due to his illness, jeopardizing his participation in the film, but according to Streep the costs were paid by De Niro, who wanted Cazale to be in it.

 Death

-Cazale was diagnosed with lung cancer in 1977 which was likely related to his history of chain smoking.
+Cazale was diagnosed with lung cancer in 1977, likely related to his history of chain smoking.
 Despite trying a number of treatments and protocols, he rapidly declined as the cancer metastasized to his bones.
 On March 13, 1978, Cazale died at the age of 42.
-Meryl Streep was at his side, as she had been throughout his illness.
+Meryl Streep was at his side, as the actress had been throughout his illness.
 Close friend and Godfather co-star Al Pacino said "I've hardly ever seen a person [Streep] so devoted to someone who is falling away like John was.
 To see her in that act of love for this man was overwhelming."
-Of Cazale, Pacino would later lament that he was not better recognized for his skill, saying that Cazale "was one of the great actors of our time—that time, any time".
+Pacino later lamented that Cazale was not better recognized for his skill, saying that Cazale "was one of the great actors of our time—that time, any time".

 His close friend and frequent collaborator, Israel Horovitz, wrote a eulogy, published in The Village Voice on March 27, 1978.
 In it, he said:

 John Cazale happens once in a lifetime.
 He was an invention, a small perfection.
 It is no wonder his friends feel such anger upon waking from their sleep to discover that Cazale sleeps on with kings and counselors, with Booth and Kean, with Jimmy Dean, with Bernhardt, Guitry, and Duse, with Stanislavsky, with Groucho, Benny, and Allen.
 He will make fast friends in his new place.
 He is easy to love.

 Cazale was buried at Holy Cross Cemetery in Malden, Massachusetts.